-We wanted to compare the safety and effectiveness of oral antiplatelet therapy versus placebo or no treatment in people with acute ischaemic stroke to see if oral antiplatelet drugs reduced the number of deaths and improved the long-term outcomes in survivors.
+We wanted to compare the safety and effectiveness of oral antiplatelet therapy versus placebo or no treatment in people with acute ischaemic stroke to see if oral antiplatelet medicines reduced the number of deaths and improved the long-term outcomes in survivors.

 Quality of the evidence